Holy (Justin Bieber song)

-"Holy" is a song by Canadian singer Justin Bieber, featuring vocals from American rapper Chance the Rapper.
-It was released on September 18, 2020, as the lead single off Bieber's sixth studio album, Justice (2021).
+"Holy" is a song by Canadian singer Justin Bieber featuring American rapper Chance the Rapper.
+It was released on September 18, 2020 as the lead single from the former's sixth studio album Justice (2021).
 "Holy" is a pop song with elements of gospel.
 Billboard named it the 41st best song of 2020.
 The acoustic version was released on November 6, 2020.
 The official music video for the song was released on September 18, 2020, and features Bieber as a laid-off oil worker and his partner being helped by a charitable soldier.

 Background

 Bieber's fifth studio album Changes was released on February 14, 2020.
 On September 15, 2020, Bieber tweeted that his new single "Holy" would be released in a few days to signify his next musical "era".
 It has been speculated that the song is about Bieber's love for his wife Hailey Bieber and his love of God.
 "Holy" discusses themes of loyalty and faith, with The New York Times calling it "devotional R&B".

 Bieber and Chance had previously worked on several songs together, with "Holy" marking their fifth collaboration.
 In terms of the lyrical content, both Bieber and Chance are Christians as well as songwriter Jon Bellion.

 Jon Bellion earlier performed it at a VIP concert event saying that it will be released later in the year.
 Bellion's fans would begin to beg for it and eventually get it released by Bieber and Chance The Rapper, whom Jon would work with knowing they would reach a broader audience and more ears overall.